learn-co-curriculum/dsc-word-count-with-map-reduce-lab/README.md

       Ham.
 Indeed, upon my sword, indeed.

-Similarly , we can also print the whole document, lines by line.
+Similarly, we can also print the whole document, lines by line.

-- Print complete hamlet from the lines RDD
+- Print complete Hamlet from the lines RDD

 ```python